We are always looking for people who share our values, the desire to work in a team and the passion to face new challenges every day.

 - produce content that contributes to our personal growth and the growth of Nebulab as a company.

-On the other hand, each time we hire, we commit to making our new teammate grow in an environment that contributes to their personal and professional success, making them happy and fulfilled.
+On the other hand, every time we make a hire, we commit to making our new teammate grow in an environment that contributes to their personal and professional success, making them happy and fulfilled.

-We have a responsibility towards all those involved in this project to create a cohesive and functional team, so we put a lot of effort into selecting new members of the team.
-This is why we created a hiring process that must be adhered to as closely as possible, in order to avoid bias and subjective choices.
+We have a responsibility towards everyone at Nebulab to create a cohesive and functional team, so we put a lot of effort into selecting new members of the team.
+This is why we created a hiring process that we adhere to very strictly, in order to minimize bias and subjectivity.

 This first contact gives us an idea if there is a cultural and technical fit that will allow us to start to get to know each other.
 Usually, we find candidates in one of the following ways:

-Someone from our team will read your letter and, if they think you might be a good candidate, they will send you a link to the aptitude questionnaire which is the first step in the hiring process.
+Someone from our team will read your letter and, if they think you might be a good candidate, they will reach out to schedule the initial screen.

-In this phase there are no specific questions: we avoid formalities, we talk about a bit of everything and see how we feel about each other.
-We will also discuss some of the answers you gave in the aptitude questionnaire.
+The initial screen is usually pretty relaxed: we avoid formalities, we talk about a bit of everything and see how we feel about each other.

 Some advice for the chat: